-This is a Course designed for teachers, puppeteers, other artists, medical practitioners particularly if associated with those living with dementia.
-This is thoroughly practical with broad application to education, and in particular the well-being which makes the educational and therapeutic processes possible.
+The Second Summer School is designed either as an introduction for new participants or an opportunity for those who have taken the previous weeks, to develop further or specialise.
+As with Summer SchoolS ONE and TWO teachers, puppeteers, other artists, medical practitioners particularly if associated with those living with dementia are welcome to attend.
+This is also thoroughly practical with broad application to education, and in particular the well-being which makes the educational and therapeutic processes possible.
 The course is a meditation on the mystery of the shadow and how it might be used to the advantage of young and old as they grapple with the serious stresses of everyday life.

 - Daily puppet operating classes and improvisation sessions to develop your ability to respond quickly and talk through the puppet.

-- Sessions for developing a theoretical understanding of why puppetry should be enjoyed by people living with dementia
+- Theoretical sessions on why puppetry should be used with people living with dementia.

-- Puppetry Forum Theatre as a tool which enables a young person to tackle issues affecting them such as family, relationships or bullying.
+- Puppetry Forum Theatre as a tool which enables a young person to tackle issues affecting them and to create narrative stories from them

 - Performing to each other and to the public.